Punktum-dk/epp-service-specification/README.md

 If the command is parsable, the command is separated into one of more of the following sub-commands (by order of precedence):

 1. change registrant
-1. remove nameserver
+1. remove name server
 1. remove admin contact
 1. remove billing contact
-1. add nameserver
+1. add name server
 1. add admin contact
 1. add billing contact